-The DataWarrior file that you can download from this website is a subset of the original file.
-It contains all original reactions with a text mined yield between 50% and 150%.
-These reactions can be directly searched on your computer by reaction sub-structures (i.e. transformation search), reaction similarity, or a Retron search.
+The DataWarrior file that you can download from this website is a subset of the original files.
+From the original 3.4 million reactions all reactions were removed, which didn't have a text mined yield between 25 % and 150 %.
+In addition we also removed duplicate reactions, where we considered reactions sharing the same reactants, products and catalysts as being equal.
+The remaining reaction set contains about half a million reactions, can be directly searched on your computer by reaction sub-structures (i.e. transformation search), reaction similarity, or a Retron search.
 The latter search type is a simple, but yet unusual concept, which was suggested by Roger Sayle: One draws a sub-structure intended to be synthesized.
 A sub-graph search counts whether this sub-structure is found more often in the products than in the reactants.
 In this case the reaction is considered a match, because then the sub-structure must have been built in the reaction.
-(File size: 172MB, unzipped:337MB, 508'850 reactions)
+(File size: 186MB, unzipped:373MB, 530'328 reactions)

 Since version 4.2.2 DataWarrior is able to generate conformers.
 The algorithm uses a combination of self-organization and rule-based approach.
 The latter is based on statistical data derived from a large number of 3-dimensional, diverse, organic structures from a crystallographic database.
 The de-facto standard source for organic, crystallographic molecule structures would be the Cambridge Structural Database (CSD).
 Its license, however, does not permit to derive and publish geometrical statistical data as part of an open source package.
 Luckily, there is an open alternative, the Crystallography Open Database (COD).
-While this database consists of one CIF file per structure, Saulius Grazulis and Antanas Vaitkus from the COD have built an automatic procedure to convert the database into a format that is more suited for cheminformaticians using Perl, Java and OpenChemLib.
-Here you may download a COD snapshot with 215,995 quality-checked 3D-structures in DataWarrior format (112,670 organic, 94,913 metalorganic, 8412 inorganic structures, 292.7 MByte, COD snapshot, March 24, 2018).
+While this database consists of one CIF file per structure, Saulius Grazulis and Antanas Vaitkus from the COD have built an automatic procedure to convert the database into DataWarrior format, which is more suitable for cheminformaticians.
+Their procedure uses a combination of Perl, Java and OpenChemLib.
+Here you may download a COD snapshot with 255'668 quality-checked 3D-structures in DataWarrior format (136'018 organic, 110'829 metalorganic, and 8821 inorganic structures, 351 MByte, COD snapshot, June 13, 2020).